agougher/agougher.github.io/publications.md

 [Google Scholar profile](https://scholar.google.com/citations?hl=en&user=rGPZvTIAAAAJ)

+### In review
+1. Gougherty, A.V. and Davies, T.J.
+Towards a phylogenetic ecology of plant pests and pathogens.
+2. Gougherty, A.V. and Davies, T.J.
+Host phylogenetic diversity predicts the global extent and composition of tree pests.
+3. Gougherty, A.V. and Davies, T.J.
+Most tree pests do not fill the geographic range of their hosts.
+4. Gougherty, A.V.
+Geographic patterns of genetic diversity in North American trees: a continent-wide analysis.

 ### Peer-reviewed
 1. Gougherty, A.V., Keller, S.R., Fitzpatrick, M.C.
 2021.
 Maladaptation, migration and extirpation fuel climate change risk in a forest tree species.
 Nature Climate Change 11: 166–171.
 [Here](https://www.nature.com/articles/s41558-020-00968-6).
 Featured as a stand out paper in the 10 year retrospective of Nature Climate Change.
 [Here](https://www.nature.com/articles/s41558-021-01019-4)
 2. Gougherty, A.V., Chhatre, V., Keller, S.R., and Fitzpatrick, M.C.
 2020.
 Contemporary range positions predict the range-wide pattern of genetic diversity in balsam poplar (_Populus balsamifera_ L.).
 Journal of Biogeography 47: 1246-1257.
 [Here](https://onlinelibrary.wiley.com/doi/10.1111/jbi.13811)